These are short articles I have published over the years, listed by date.

 2006–May 2: “The Anabaptist faith: a living tradition.”
 The Mennonite.
 [Argues that the traumas of the 16th-century Anabaptists both help us understand problematic dynamics of present Mennonite communities and point toward key ideals that remain vital.]

-2007—May 21 – August 13: Reflections on the Sunday School lessons.
-Mennonite Weekly Review [A series of short Bible studies focusing on the Old Testament prophets.]
+2007—May 21 – August 13: The Old Testament Prophets: Reflections on the Sunday School lessons.
+Mennonite Weekly Review [A series of 13 short Bible studies.]

 2007–June 19: “The legacy of CPS: Why Civilian Public Service is important.”
 The Mennonite.
 [Looking back at the witness to peace in the midst of World War II that, while seemingly insignificant at the time, grows in significance as the years pass and the world fails to overcome its warring madness.]